kplabs-pl/sml-docs/src/tutorials/ml_deployment/index.rst

 .. figure:: ./deployment_flow.png
     :align: center

-The following tutorials will walk thorough the process on an example of deploying a PyTorch-based land cover segmentation model to Antelope with the inference program written in Python.
+The following tutorials demonstrate deploying a PyTorch-based land cover segmentation model to Antelope, with the inference program written in Python.

 .. toctree::
     :maxdepth: 1